Hi frnds...

 super

-The super keyword is used in a derived class to access the same method on its base class.
+The super keyword is used in a derived class to

 void method2()